RockitBootcamp/Student-Resources/CSS/01 Basic Selectors/README.md

 ### Descendant vs Child

 CSS Selectors have "operands" which are characters that change the meaning of the selector.
-The `>` is an "operand" which means "child selector" is like the descendant one except it only selects the direct children of a parent element.
+The `>` is an "operand" which means "child selector".
+It's just like the descendant selector except it only selects the direct children of a parent element.

-Let's use this HTML:
+Let's use this HTML as an example:

 ```html
 <div>